 I’ll check all of these channels to answer any questions or comments from customers and then I’ll update each channel with a post for the day and then on Facebook I’ll ‘boost’ these which means putting money behind it to reach more people that would be interested in the piece which helps to advertise our brand.
 We have a schedule for each channel which is where I know what I’m going to post each day.
 This could be anything from a product post to an update on some of the great Community work we have been doing, or even a competition with one of our Sponsorship teams Leicester Tigers or Nottingham Panthers.

 The rest of my day will revolve around ideas, creation and getting sign-off on content for our social media or website.
-This could be a suite of adverts for Nottingham Mortgage Services, an influencer or blogger video or article talking about our Lifetime ISA, a blog post around home insurance for our website or thinking of competition ideas.
+This could be a suite of adverts for Mortgage Advice Bureau, an influencer or blogger video or article talking about our Lifetime ISA, a blog post around home insurance for our website or thinking of competition ideas.

 For influencer pieces I’ll have to find a blogger and liaise with them or their agent via email or on the phone in order to organise the sponsored advert and make sure the messaging is correct.